RetroPie/pifba/readme.txt

 *INTRODUCTION*

-This is Final Burn Alpha 2x for the Raspberry Pi ported by Squid.
+PiFBA is Final Burn Alpha 2x for the Raspberry Pi ported by Squid.
 This emulates old archive games using MAME based roms for CPS1, CPS2, NeoGeo, System 16, Toaplan and many other games.
 It should support most recent versions of the MAME versions of these ROMS but unfortnately there is no definitive version to use.

 Some large ROMS require converting to the '.fba' format before they will work.
 FBACache_windows.zip is included to do this, which runs on Windows not Linux.

+A clrmamepro DAT file is included 'fba_029671_clrmame_dat.zip' which supports most of the ROMS that work and can generate compatible ROMS from recent versions of MAME.

 A number of games will not work properly, some are so large they appear to run out of memory.

 It uses a modified version of the Capex frontend for game selection but you can use your own frontend and simply call the "fba2x" to play the games.

 This port supports keyboard and USB joystick input and are configurable.
-It uses GLES2 graphics API so can run equally well in the Console or under X-Windows.
+It uses GLES2 graphics API and can run in the Console or under X-Windows.
 The audio uses the ALSA API and SDL is used for input.

-Download it from the official Raspberry Pi Store App: http://store.raspberrypi.com/projects/pifba
+Download it from the official Raspberry Pi App Store: http://store.raspberrypi.com/projects/pifba

 Web page for news, source, additional information: http://code.google.com/p/pifba/

-(No asking for ROMS, problems with ROMS)
+(No asking for ROMS or any issues with ROMS)

 *CONTROLS*